tiesen243/create-yukie-app/README.md

-# Create Elynext App
+# Create Yukie App

-A Full-Stack Application with Next.js and ElysiaJS
+A Full-Stack Application with Next.js and ElysiaJS using Prisma, Tanstack Query.

 ## Getting Started